TeleAI-mcp/smart-social-platform-kjeq/README.md

-# smart-social-platform-kjeq
+# Smart Social Platform Kjeq

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.